timescale/docs/self-hosted/configuration/configuration.md

 #### `timescaledb.enable_per_data_node_queries (bool)`

-If enabled, TimescaleDB combines different chunks belonging to the same hypertable into a single query per data node.
+If enabled, Timescale combines different chunks belonging to the same hypertable into a single query per data node.
 It is by default enabled.

 #### `timescaledb.max_insert_batch_size (int)`

-When acting as a access node, TimescaleDB splits batches of inserted tuples across multiple data nodes.
+When acting as a access node, Timescale splits batches of inserted tuples across multiple data nodes.
 It batches up to `max_insert_batch_size` tuples per data node before flushing.
 Setting this to 0 disables batching, reverting to tuple-by-tuple inserts.
 The